The Best Body Wash

-These bath accessories mostly just make your body wash lather up a bit more than it does in your bare hands or in a washcloth.
-In fact, Dr. Green said there’s some danger in using a loofah or pouf.
+These bath accessories make your body wash lather up more than it does in your bare hands or in a washcloth — good if you like lots of bubbles.
+But Dr. Green warned us that there’s some danger in using a loofah or pouf.
 “If you don’t wash and dry your loofah after each use, you’re really just spreading bacteria over your skin every time you use it,” she said.
 Ick.
-We’ll pass on the bacteria shower.

 What about bar soap?